Making it hard, rudeness and fighting with customers ruins the customer experience

 Finally, after my pleading, the manager had me email her everything I’d just explained over the phone to two people.
 I hung up and typed a quick, but thorough email.
 There was no reply to my email.
 Thirty days later I emailed again.
 Nothing.

-The hotels.com employees made my experience hard.
-Speaking with 2 employees, lengthy hold times, two emails that were not even responded to, made the experience hard.
+The hotels.com employees made my experience difficult.
+Speaking with 2 employees, lengthy hold times, two emails that were not even responded to, made the experience bad.

 2. Rudeness, Apathy or Unwillingness to Help